valfirst/jbehave-junit-runner/README.markdown

 seen in the `pom.xml`.
 For convenience, they are listed here, too:

-  * jbehave-core (3.6)
+  * jbehave-core (3.6+)
   * junit (4.10)
   * slf4j-api (1.6.4)

-Note that the JBehave library is set to scope `provided` in the POM, because any project using this Runner will naturally have their own version of JBehave already.
+Your project will of course have JBehave already, just make sure it is version 3.6 or above.

 Usage
 ====================================